-We will certainly not be mistaking saying that website performance is the most important thing for every online user.
+We will certainly not be mistaken in saying that website performance is the most important thing for every online user.
 Many website owners work hard to improve it and make it work smoothly no matter where the visitor is located.
-One of the most effective tools to improve their website performance is using the CDN — Content Delivery Network or Content Distribution Network.
-There is a number of benefits of using these services.
-In the post, we will review what is CDN, so how is it improves the website performance, and how to activate free CDN on your WordPress website.
+One of the most effective tools to improve their website performance is the CDN — Content Delivery Network or Content Distribution Network.
+There are a number of benefits to using these services.
+In the post, we will review what is CDN, how it improves website performance, and how to activate free CDN on your WordPress website.

 What is CDN?

 What does CDN stand for?
 CDN or Content Delivery Network can actually be called the basis of the Internet, and, as its name implies, it is responsible for delivering content within the network.
 Most people don’t even realize how often they use a CDN.
 Every day, reading the news on news portals, making online purchases, watching videos on YouTube, and even hanging out on Instagram, Reddit, or Facebook — you use CDN.
 Initially, most websites operate on a similar principle: the site code is hosted on the server (hosting), and visitors access this server to get the pages they need.